 Youth Violence Prevention Initiative

-To address youth violence or the risk factors that contribute to it, primarily in the disadvantaged, inner city neighborhoods of Boston and Pittsburgh.
+To reduce youth violence and the risk factors that contribute to it.

 Types of Foundation Support

-The Foundation will not consider proposals for programs to prevent youth suicide, child abuse or neglect, domestic abuse, hate crimes, or media or internet violence.
+The Foundation’s YVP Committee will not consider proposals concerning youth suicide, child abuse or neglect, domestic abuse, hate crimes, media or online violence, or victim protection and advocacy.

-Send an initial Letter of Inquiry as advised under Applying for a Grant.
+Send an initial Letter of Inquiry as advised under How to Apply.

 You will need the free program Adobe Reader to open PDF files from this site.
 Get Reader here.